2005 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2005-D Satin Finish Special Strike Nickel Value

-The satin finish distinguishes these coins from regular Denver circulation strikes.
+The satin finish distinguishes these coins from regular Denver circulation strikes, giving them a softer, more subdued visual character.
 Values range from $8 to approximately $100 for exceptional examples.

 2005-D Satin Finish Special Strike Bison

-An SP-69 example sold for $588 at Heritage Auctions in 2016.
-The satin surface enhances the buffalo’s textural details subtly.
-Collectors value these coins as part of complete Westward Journey special strike sets.
+An SP-69 example sold for $588 at Heritage Auctions in 2016, reflecting strong demand for top-grade satin finish specimens.
+Collectors value these coins as key components of complete Westward Journey special strike sets.

 2005-D Satin Finish Special Strike Western Waters

-The 2005-D Satin Finish Western Waters displays Joe Fitzgerald’s Pacific scene with matte surfaces.
-The special finish highlights the coastal landscape’s intricate elements effectively.
-This variety shares production characteristics with the Bison satin finish coins.
+The 2005-D Satin Finish Western Waters displays Joe Fitzgerald’s Pacific coastline scene with Denver’s characteristic matte surface.
+The special finish highlights the coastal scene’s intricate elements effectively, making this one of the more visually appealing varieties in the series.

 2005-D Satin Finish Special Strike Nickel Price/Grade Chart